 Every hymn in official United Methodist hymnals and other song books includes composer, arranger, and copyright information at the bottom of the hymn.
 A complete list of copyright acknowledgments also begins on p.
 906 of the United Methodist Hymnal.

-Songs with all three parts - tune, text, and arrangement - dated prior to 1925 are in the public domain.
-Any part of any song (text, tune, arrangement) dated 1925 or after, or subsequently renewed, is under copyright and requires the appropriate licenses or permissions for use.
+Songs with all three parts - tune, text, and arrangement - dated prior to 1927 (1926 or earlier) are in the public domain.
+Any part of any song (text, tune, arrangement) dated 1927 or after, or subsequently renewed, is under copyright and requires the appropriate licenses or permissions for use.

 Here are a few examples of attributions on well-known hymns in the UM Hymnal: